kkemple/kurtiskemple.com/core-ip-docs/information-physics-theory.md

 # Information Physics Theory (IP): Unified Framework for Consciousness and Information Navigation

-Information Physics describes how consciousness evolved as a boundary information navigation mechanism within the cosmic processing system created by the collision of infinite information surfaces.
+Information Physics describes how consciousness evolved as a boundary information navigation mechanism within the cosmic processing system created by the information boundary collision mechanism.
 This theory explains how conscious agents use time and information to navigate entropic constraints and systemic boundaries, operating as embedded observers within the discrete spacetime substrate established by the electromagnetic voxel lattice.

 This framework integrates seamlessly with Collision Theory, Electromagnetic Voxel Lattice Theory, and Entropic Mechanics to provide a complete understanding of how consciousness emerges from the fundamental information processing dynamics of the universe.